nim-lang/atlas/doc/atlas.md

 ## How it works

-Atlas uses git commits internally; version requirements are translated to git commits via `git show-ref --tags`.
+Atlas uses git commits internally; version requirements are translated to git commits via git tags and a fallback of searching Nimble file commits.

 Atlas uses URLs internally; Nimble package names are translated to URLs via Nimble's  `packages.json` file.
+Atlas uses "shortnames" for known URLs from packages.
+Unofficial URLs, including forks, using a name tripplett of the form `projectName.author.host`.
+For example Atlas would be `atlas.nim-lang.github.com`.
+Packages can be added using `nameOverrides` in `atlas.config` which adds a new name to URL mapping.

 Atlas does not call the Nim compiler for a build, instead it creates/patches a `nim.cfg` file for the compiler.
 For example: